 Anatomy and proportions

 To create a convincing figure drawing, it is important to have a basic understanding of human anatomy and proportions.
 This includes knowing the location and function of various muscles and bones, as well as how they interact with each other to create movement.
 It also involves understanding the general proportions of the figure, such as the size of the head in relation to the torso, legs and rest of the body.
 This knowledge can help inform the accuracy and realism of your figure drawings, but it also allows for more stylised and expressive interpretations.
 Whilst it helps to have knowledge of anatomy, it can also help to start a drawing with more simplistic forms, then render details as and when you need them.
+Check out our guide on the best anatomy books for artists to find a comprehensive list of instructional textbooks and workbooks.

 Figure drawing references